intel/trustauthority-client-for-go/README.md

 }
 ```

-### To get a Trust Authority signed token with Nonce and Evidence
+### To get a Intel Trust Authority signed token with Nonce and Evidence

 ```go
 token, err := connector.GetToken(nonce, policyIds, evidence)